dreautall/waterfly-iii/.playstore/privacy-policy.md

 We take the protection of your data very seriously and comply with applicable laws and regulations.
 In the following, we will give you an overview of what data is processed for what purpose and what happens to your personal data when you use our Android app Waterfly III.
 Personal data (hereafter often referred to as just “data”) is any data with which you can be personally identified.

 ## 1. Responsibility
 Responsible person according to Art.
-4 GDPR and service provider according to the Telemediengesetz (TMG):

-Michael Vogt\
+4 GDPR:

 app@vogt.pw

 ## 2. Collected data